breadplop/brenda-hugo/content/projects/first-project-brenda.md

 date: 2018-04-27
 draft: false
 tags: ["Web Application", "Python", "Flask", "Analytics", "API", "SQL"]
-categories: ["Cat1", "categories for what"]
+categories: ["Work"]
 ---

 ## Task
+As part of the product team, I was tasked to create analyze and construct product metrics so that we take a more systematic and data-driven approach when it comes to designing the product and strategizing company goals.

-Using a Flask framework, I created a simple dashboard to analyse the product performance overtime.
+Using a Flask framework, I created a simple dashboard to evaluate and analyse the product performance overtime.

-I made use of the Mixpanel API and access to the company's database to retrieve and manipulate the data in order to create these charts.
+I made use of the Mixpanel API and company's database to retrieve and manipulate the data in order to create these charts.

-Some key charts include: Feature Audit Charts, Cohort Analysis Charts, Stickiness Ratio, Engagement Metrics
+*Key charts include: Feature Audit Charts, Cohort Analysis Charts, Stickiness Ratio, Engagement Metrics*

 ### Problems Faced
 1.